FathiFathallah/Microcontrollers-PlantAirConditioner-PIC18F4620-PICSimLab/README.md

     Tera Term VT for Virtual Serial Communication & com0com for setting UP the virtual Connection.
     * Cooler works with Pulse width modulation module (Timer 2).
     * Heater works with programmed PWM (FAKE PWM) using Timer 3 with 400ms period in total.
-    More details in the PDF File or in the youtube video below:
+    More details in the PDF File or in the youtube video.

 </pre>
 [VIDEO](https://youtu.be/2XWClmMTy2I)